Logiqx/wsw-results/docs/ukwa/README.md

 A number of points need to be considered with respect to the UKWA validation criteria:

-- The overall standard of UKWA windsurfers at Weymouth Speed Week is lower than participants attending international competitions
+- The average ability of UKWA windsurfers at Weymouth Speed Week is lower than those attending international competitions
-  - Likewise, Portland Harbour cannot be considered a world class venue, unlike places like La Palme / Plage du Rouet
+  - Likewise, Portland Harbour cannot be considered a world class venue nowadays, unlike places like La Palme / Plage du Rouet
   - Speed criteria applied during an international speed competition serve as a proxy for the quality / suitability of the conditions
-  - During the UKWA Speed Championships, speed criteria not only reflect the conditions but also the profile of the participants
+  - Speed criteria applied during the UKWA Speed Championships not only reflect the conditions, but also the profile of the fleet
 - The daily UKWA participation averages 19 persons (valid legs between 2010 and 2023), so speed criteria typically consider 5 riders
-  - The number of UKWA pro fleet riders competing all week during the championship has been variable in recent years
+  - The number of UKWA pro fleet riders competing all week during the championship has fluctuated in recent years
-  - On average there have been 6 pro fleet riders participating all week (2013 - 2023), but in 2023 there were only 4 UKWA pros
+  - On average there have been 6 pro UKWA riders participating all week (2013 - 2023), but in 2023 there were only 4 UKWA pros
-  - One or two fewer pros / top riders can easily make the difference between a UKWA leg being deemed valid, or not
+  - One or two fewer pros / top riders (rather than the conditions) can result in a UKWA leg being deemed valid, or not
 - Weymouth Speed Week is primarily about participation and should be encouraging people to sail whenever possible
-  - It should be noted that when UKWA youths (typically amateurs) are sailing it reduces the chances of the UKWA leg being valid
+  - It should be noted that when UKWA youths (typically amateurs) are sailing it reduces the chances of UKWA leg(s) being valid
-  - Results that would be valid mid-week could be deemed invalid during the weekend, simply due to participation of the youths
+  - Legs that would be valid mid-week could be deemed invalid during the weekend, simply due to participation of UKWA youths
   - This proposal suggests using the results of pro fleet and gold fleet riders as a proxy for the quality / suitability of the conditions

 ### Data Analysis

-A significant amount of analysis has been undertaken prior to presenting this proposal, using all 116 UKWA legs between 2010 and 2023.
+A significant amount of analysis has been undertaken prior to presenting this proposal, using all possible 116 UKWA legs between 2010 and 2023.
 The full analysis will not be written up in detail because it would take many hours / days to do so in a form that is clear and can be easily understood.
-The analysis included ideas such as the exploration of how median speeds of the fleet could be used to increase statistical robustness (additional to the 25% rule), restricting criteria to just the pro + gold fleet sailors and possible lowering of the speeds themselves.
-The most appropriate change was determined to be the use of combined pro fleet and gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria in the ISWC rulebook.
+The analysis included ideas such as the exploration of how median speeds of the fleet could be used to increase statistical robustness of validity checks (additional to the 25% rule), restricting the criteria to just the pro + gold fleet sailors and possible lowering of the speeds themselves.
+The most appropriate change was determined to be use of combined mens pro + gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria from the ISWC rulebook.

 ### Proposed Rules

-The proposed wording is similar to that used in the ISWC rulebook, with speeds based on the ISWC criteria for a silver fleet.
+The proposed wording is similar to that used in the ISWC rulebook, using the ISWC speed criteria for a silver fleet.

 > One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times at a certain speed.
 The following matrix shows the necessary speeds for each fleet:

-Changes to the speed requirements for the UKWA wingfoil fleet are also proposed.
+n.b.
+Increased speed requirements for the UKWA wingfoil fleet are also proposed in the table.

 | UK Speed Championships | Shore course | Harbour course |
 | ---------------------- | ------------ | -------------- |